 H.R.
 9495: Stop Terror-Financing and Tax Penalties on American Hostages Act

 Exactly seven days after the Presidential election, the Republican-controlled House of Representatives failed to acquire the two-thirds majority it needed for fast track approval of H.R.
 9495, the Stop Terror-Financing and Tax Penalties on American Hostages Act.
 It’s now being positioned for a new vote.
-If it passes, H.R.
+If it becomes law, H.R.
 9495 would provide the executive branch with the ability to revoke an organization’s tax-exempt status with little due process based on its unilateral determination that the organization provides or has provided support or resources to a terrorist organization or terrorist-supporting organization.

 The name of the bill may have made it difficult for some Representatives to oppose as there is little debate about the government’s goal to stop support going to terrorists, particularly if such support originates in part from tax-deductible contributions.
 But the devil is in the details and how such a law, as currently constructed, could be abused by an executive branch to attack its critics.